Virginia's current topography reflects over a billion years of geologic evolution

 Source: Virginia Department of Mines, Minerals and Energy, Geologic Map of the Virginia Portion of the Staunton 30 X 60-minute Quadrangle (Publication 163)

 You can see the roots, and the ruins, of those events if you look at the rocks outside your car window and in your backyard.
-The modern rivers etching away at the current Virginia landscape are just a gentler, kinder version of the tremendous tectonic forces that have raised and destroyed mountains as large as the Himalayas in Virginia.
+The modern rivers etching away at the current Virginia landscape are just a gentler, kinder version of the tremendous tectonic forces that have raised and destroyed mountains as large as the Alps in Virginia.

 Virginia today is the result of a billion years of rock creation, uplift, erosion, and deposition - and much pushing and pulling